Skip to main content

 • Option 1: Set postgresql.enabled: true.
 This will install a new PostgreSQL instance as part of the Helm release (using the PostgreSQL Helm chart by Bitnami as a dependency).

-• Option 2: Set postgresql.enabled: false and configure a connection to an external database.
+• Option 2: Set postgresql.enabled: false and configure a connection to an external database (see the second example below).

 We recommend specifying these values in a YAML file that you pass to the helm install command.
 A minimum configuration file would look as follows: